MonetDB/MonetDB-PHP/README.md

 - The thrown `MonetException` exception objects contain user-friendly error messages.
 - Provides information about the columns of the response data, like name, SQL type and length.

+If you wish to implement your own client library either for PHP or for another language, then please read the [guide about the client-server protocol](protocol_doc/README.md).

 # Table of contents

 - [MonetDB-PHP](#monetdb-php)